 Sending a Payment Request with Edit Order

-First, create or edit an order as you normally would with Edit Order.
+First, create or edit an order as you normally would with Edit Order (How to access Edit Order).
 When you save your order, Edit Order will check to see if there is an amount due on the order and present you with the following save options:

 - Send a Payment Request: This option will allow you to save your changes to this order and send out a payment request immediately after.
 If you have other notifications enabled, those notifications will also be sent out.

 - Save Order: This option only saves changes to your order without sending a payment request.
 If you have other notifications enabled, those notifications will still be sent out.

 Please note that Edit Order will only prompt you with these save options if there is an amount due on the order.
 If a refund is due, or if the edit results in an even exchange, then Edit Order will simply redirect you to your edited order.